PEZ/js2clj2js/README.md

 ## Update: string key destructuring

 At [/r/clojure I learnt that you can too destructure string keys](https://www.reddit.com/r/Clojure/comments/1bja3cf/comment/kvqfv34/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), using `:str`.
 This may be changing the ergonomics calculation for the Transit option a lot.
 I will add such an example.

+## Is the UI thread locking or not?

+The reason the `response->json` and `response->text` steps are listed as both locking and not locking, is that, as far as I understand things, the calls are spent partially on fetching data (non-locking) and part of the call is spent on parsing to json (locking) or converting to a string (locking).
+The *Total* for the *Locks UI thread?* column is given as a range because of this unknown part.
+I think that it is safe to assume that most of the time is fetching (i.e. non.locking)?
+I mean, how long time could it take to get the text out of the response object?